LethargicLime/lime-companion/README.md

 > My API key is exposed.
 That's, I mean, like that's a big problem if this actually gets finished and launched.
 The .env file normally hides this information to users, so properly configuring that has to happen, but I haven't taken the time to do that yet since outside of myself, I've only shared the URL with people who I trust not to steal my Bungie account.
 This includes you :D.

 > There should be two API keys, one for the live domain, and one for local testing.
 After authentication, you're rerouted to a redirect URL you provide the API, and because I have one key that url is [https://localhost:3001/lime-companion/inventory].
-Interestingly enough, you can use the live version of the site ([https://https://lethargiclime.github.io/lime-companion/]) if you have you're local server running since the landing page will redirect you to you're localhost.
+Interestingly enough, you can use the live version of the site ([https://lethargiclime.github.io/lime-companion/]) if you have you're local server running since the landing page will redirect you to you're localhost.
 At some point there should be two keys, one for live and one for local.

 > The loading screen doesn't properly wait for all the API calls to finish.
 If you load into the site and immediately select a character you might get an error.
 I haven't ever had to work with asynchronous stuff so I genuinely don't know what to do.

 > Sometimes the inventory doesn't display, just what you have equipped.
 I can't figure this one out, been working on it for a couple days.

-> Masterwork appearance crafted items don't appear as they should.
-Bungie has a bitmask for each weapon that determines the state it's in, and masterwork crafted items don't have the masterwork bit set.
-I'm working on fixing that, but looking at sockets and intrinsic properties gets complicated and confusing.
+> Stuff needs to stay in the cache, or on the backened we need to store the manifest.
+One of the two so that way the loading time isn't horrendous.
+Both might not be a bad idea.

 **USING THE API**